AngleProtocol/angle-docs/governance/angle-token.md

 Since April 2024, ANGLE token emissions are controlled by a liquidity committee composed so far of the members of [Angle guardian multisig](./guardian.md).
 In practice this liquidity committee issues far less (up to 90%) ANGLE token than planned in the initial emission schedule of the protocol, and the unused ANGLE tokens could be burnt later on.

-The responsibility of the liquidity committee is to ensure the optimal use of ANGLE incentives for the growth of Angle stablecoins and community. veANGLE holders can vote on amending and adjusting the composition of Angle liquidity committee.
+The responsibility of the liquidity committee is to ensure the optimal use of ANGLE incentives for the growth of Angle stablecoins and community.
+ANGLE holders can vote on amending and adjusting the composition of Angle liquidity committee.

 ![ANGLE planned issuance schedule](../.gitbook/assets/liquidity-incentives-distribution.jpg)

 {% hint style="info" %}
 [This spreasheet](https://docs.google.com/spreadsheets/d/1fxTBGEnOnzvpdBaeiDzy1j-g5-s75IhGPU8aOdu786g/edit?usp=sharing) summarizes all liquidity emissions by the protocol and its liquidity committee and tracks the difference between the planned emission schedule and the smaller amount of tokens that's actually been issued since launch in 2021.
-{% endhint %}

-{% hint style="info" %}
-Till April 2024, ANGLE emissions were ran through a gauge system managed from a contract called the [`AngleDistributor` contract](https://etherscan.io/address/0x4f91F01cE8ec07c9B1f6a82c18811848254917Ab).
 {% endhint %}

 ### DAO Treasury